Origin of the Sauropod Hiatus

 The Mussentuchit documents an influx of Asiatic taxa into North America.
 Among these were Eolambia a hadrosauroid.
 Naturally the Mussentuchit sauropod was a low feeder.
 It could not reach the higher tree foliage.
 Dependent on low vegetation, it now faced competition from ornithopods.
 Even worse, it may have faced a large predator, Siats.
 Generally sauropod behemoths had little trouble surviving theropods, even big ones.
 In contrast, the little taxon stood no chance.
 Faced with invasive species, it appears to have succumbed quickly.
 The little sauropod existed just prior to the hiatus.

 The fact a dwarf sauropod survived the Albian highstand, however briefly, indicates sea level changes were not the actual cause of extinction.
 Most likely, competitors and predators were.
-Nevertheless, by compelling sauropds to become small, the highstand effectively doomed them.
+Nevertheless, by compelling sauropods to become small, the highstand effectively doomed them.
 Unless they were island dwellers, inaccessible to competitors or dangerous hunters, they lived on borrowed time.